On this page

 A QUT official representative is required for offshore applicants from certain countries.

-The application form will request the Agent checklist (PDF file, 207.9 KB) and details Statement of Purpose (PDF file, 95.5 KB) to be added with the supporting documentation.
+The application form will request the Agent checklist (PDF file, 207.9 KB) and a Genuine student form (PDF file, 222.3 KB) completed by the student to be added with the supporting documentation.

 Note: This list is subject to change.
 Australian sanction laws enforce United Nations Security Council (UNSC) and Australian Autonomous sanctions regimes.
 Up to date details on country specific sanctions can be found on the Department of Foreign Affairs and Trade website.